AbdelrahmanSaidd/SmartOTPDoorLock/README.md

 * Keypad: Uses PA12,PA11,PA0,PA4 as inputs and PA5,PA6,PA7,PA1 as outputs

 ## Setting up the eniroment.
 After making the correct connections.
-To build the project, create a Keil uVision project containing the header files and the c code to load the code to the target.
+To build the project, create a Keil uVision project containing the header files and the c code to load to the target.

 ## Interacting with the system
 To use the system, you will need to connect to the bluetooth module, using any bluetooth application.
 To generate a password, send any character through the bluetooth command line, and a generated password will appear on the LCD.
 The password can be used only one time through the keypad, after which it will expire and a new password will need to be generated.
 A master password, which is "12345", is a permanent password that does not expire.